 The interfaculty PhD program in Buddhist Studies at the LMU is aimed at postgraduates from the fields of cultural studies, religious studies and social sciences.
-In interdepartmental and research-oriented courses, the philological, religious studies and cultural studies expertise of the participating disciplines (Indology and Tibetology, Japanology, Religious studies and Sinology) are brought together in a structured degree course.
+In interdepartmental and research-oriented courses, the philological, religious studies and cultural studies expertise of the participating disciplines (Indology and Tibetology, Japanology, Philosophy of Religion, Study of Religion and Sinology) are brought together in a structured degree course.
 This, together with intensive mentoring and evaluation by a team of supervisors, should ensure an increase in the quality of the PhD and a high level of academic qualification.

-The PhD program's brochure can be downloaded here.
+The PhD program's brochure (from 2012) can be downloaded here.

 Structure of the degree

-The PhD program in Buddhist Studies is designed to take three years.
-On the basis of the Promotionsordnung der LMU für die Fakultäten 09, 10, 11, 12 und 13 (pdf format, 124 KB) - the doctoral degree regulations of the LMU - the program concludes with the internationally recognized academic degree of a “Doctor of Philosophy” (Doctor philosophiae, Dr. phil., PhD).
-The following list gives an overview of the range of courses on offer broken down by academic year.
+The PhD program in Buddhist Studies is designed to take three to four years.
+On the basis of the Promotionsordnung der LMU für die Fakultäten 09, 10, 11, 12 und 13 (2016) (pdf format, 124 KB) - the doctoral degree regulations of the LMU - the program concludes with the internationally recognized academic degree of a “Doctor of Philosophy” (Doctor philosophiae, Dr. phil., PhD).
+The following list gives an example of curricular activities broken down by the academic year.

 - Research seminar